 A manual pump grease releases grease when you squeeze it with your hand.
 It has a spring-loaded piston pump that, in most cases, pushes the grease from a pre-loaded cartridge through the nozzle.

 The manual pump sometimes has an extension hose to help you get into smaller spaces.
 Some manual pump grease guns can be refilled from bulk grease rather than cartridges.

 Under the automatic pump grease gun umbrella, you’ll find both electric and pneumatic grease guns.
 These guns work by pulling a finger trigger.
 They’re quicker for applications in which you have a lot of points to grease.

 Grease guns are sized according to what cartridge size you will need to buy for the gun.
-There are two standard sizes which cover most uses: grease guns with three-ounce cartridges and grease guns with 14-ounce cartridges.
+There are two standard sizes that cover most uses: grease guns with three-ounce cartridges and grease guns with 14-ounce cartridges.

 Smaller grease guns have three-ounce cartridges.
 Designed to apply small amounts of grease at a time, these guns provide ample lubrication for lawn and boating equipment.
-Because they’re so small, you can easily store a three-ounce grease gun in a tool box or the glove compartment of your car.
+Because they’re so small, you can easily store a three-ounce grease gun in a toolbox or the glove compartment of your car.

 Grease guns generally come with some kind of extension that attaches to the body of the grease gun.
 The extension is either a pipe or a hose.